FerhatBingol/MariaDB-GSL-UDF/README.md

 Better documentation is coming soon!

 ## Logbook:
 2020-11-10: The first added group is GSL_SF (GNU Scientific Library / Special Functions) for MariaDB.
 Each special function group from GSL is wrapped in exactly the same symbols of each group.
-The function names are altered with a initial "M".
+The function names are altered with an initial "M".
 For example "gsl_sf_gamma" function becomes "Mgsl_sf_gamma" function in this UDF code.
 (Requirements: mariadb-server >10.5, libmariadb-dev, gsl).

 ## Usage:
 For now, just explore the code and header information for to see how to compile, install and load!
 But basically what is expected to use is (with examples):